mehilshah/mehilshah.github.io/_news/announcement_20.md

 related_posts: false
 ---

-Our journal article titled "Towards Enhancing the Reproducibility of Deep Learning Bugs: An Empirical Study" is accepted by EMSE.
+Our journal article titled "Towards Understanding the Impact of Data Bugs on Deep Learning Models in Software Engineering" is accepted by EMSE.
 The preprint is available on [arXiv](https://arxiv.org/abs/2411.12137).